 A person who's unrelated to you but lives with you and is a member of your household may be considered your dependent if you provide over half of his or her support and the person qualifies as a dependent under Internal Revenue Code section 152.

 Services required for the maintenance of your household such as cleaning and cooking are eligible for reimbursement if the primary function of the provider of this service is to care for your dependent.

 If your child care provider includes other services that are incidental to and can't be separated from the child care expense, the full amount is reimbursable.
 For example, if your child is enrolled in a nursery school, and the school provides lunch and education along with providing child care, the full amount you pay the school is reimbursable (within the annual limits of a Dependent Care Reimbursement Account).

 If you enroll in a Dependent Care Reimbursement Account, your contributions to it must be:

 No more than $5,000 per year per household ($2,500 for a married individual filing a separate tax return).

 In other words, over a 12-month period you may contribute a minimum of $20 per month up to a maximum of $416.66 per month (or $208.33 if you're married and filing a separate tax return).
 If you enroll mid-year, you may contribute more than $416.66 per month (up to the applicable annual household limit).

-If you earn more than $120,000 in 2016 you're considered a "highly compensated employee" under IRS rules and may be subject to a lower maximum contribution than listed above.
+If you earn more than $120,000 in prior tax year, you're considered a "highly compensated employee" under IRS rules and may be subject to a lower maximum contribution than listed above.
 This program can't determine your maximum contribution until all enrollment documents have been processed (typically February or March).
 We will notify you if we determine that you must reduce your contribution amount.